Sewadius/codewars_py/README.md

 **Arrays**
 - `A Needle in the Haystack`
 - `Array plus array`
 - `Find the first non-consecutive number`
+- `My head is at the wrong end`
 - `Sum Mixed Array`

 **Debugging**
+- `Basic variable assignment`
 - `Get Planet Name By ID`
 - `Incorrect division method`
 - `Return to Sanity`

 **Fundamentals**
 - `Alternating case`
+- `Difference of Volumes of Cuboids`
 - `Function 2 squaring an argument`
 - `Grasshoper - Debug sayHello`
 - `Hex to Decimal`